NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 The size must be within 0 and 2.

+### Hit Types:
+        - BREAK 1.0
+        - SPLIT 1.0

+This contains effects that are possible when a projectile hits.
+Higher number = higher chance for effect.

+In the above example, it is a 50 - 50 chance of the projectile splitting, or breaking.

 ## Critical
 ### Chance: 0.3
 30% chance of an projectile being marked as critical